William Hart McNichols

-William Hart McNichols (born July 10, 1949) is a Catholic priest and artist from the United States.
+William Hart McNichols (born July 10, 1949) is an American Catholic priest and artist from the United States.
+He was formerly a member of the Society of Jesus.

 Early life

-McNichols was born to Marjory Hart and Stephen L.R.
-McNichols on July 10, 1949 at St. Joseph's Hospital in Denver, Colorado.
+McNichols was born to Marjory Hart and Stephen L. R. McNichols on July 10, 1949, at St. Joseph's Hospital in Denver, Colorado.

-McNichols' childhood was dominated by American politics and religion.
+McNichols's childhood was dominated by American politics and religion.
 His grandfather was city auditor for 30 years and, by 2nd grade his father was elected as Colorado's 35th governor.
 His uncle, William H. McNichols Jr., was mayor of Denver for 14 years.
 The family lived at the Cheesman-Boettcher Mansion in downtown Denver.
-As an 11 year old child, McNichols attended the 1960 Democratic National Convention in Los Angeles, California.
+As an 11-year-old child, McNichols attended the 1960 Democratic National Convention in Los Angeles, California.

 Education

 McNichols went to Christ the King and St. John the Evangelist Catholic schools before attending Regis High School in Denver, Colorado.
 After attending Colorado State University for one year, he entered the Society of Jesus (the Jesuits) in 1968 and studied philosophy, theology, and art at California College of the Arts, St. Louis University, Boston College, and Boston University.

 He taught art at Boston College High School for 1 year and then founded the art department at Denver's Regis High School.
 He taught art and theology there for 3 years.
-McNichols received a Masters of Divinity from Weston School of Theology in Cambridge, Massachusetts and a Master of Fine Arts from Pratt Institute in Brooklyn, New York.
-He was ordained in 1979 as a Roman Catholic priest by Archbishop James Casey in Denver, CO.
+McNichols received a Masters of Divinity from Weston School of Theology in Cambridge, Massachusetts, and a Master of Fine Arts from Pratt Institute in Brooklyn, New York.
+He was ordained in 1979 as a Catholic priest by Archbishop James Casey in Denver, CO.